-The MS Series inverter has two normal operating routines; 1.
-Inverter Mode, which powers your loads using the batteries, and 2.
-Standby Mode, which transfers the incoming AC Power (i.e., utility power or a generator) to power your loads and uses this incoming power to recharge the batteries.
-This inverter also includes an extensive protection circuitry to shut-down the inverter under certain fault conditions.
+The MS Series inverter has two normal operating routines: Inverter mode, which powers your loads using the batteries, and Standby mode, which transfers the incoming AC current (i.e., utility power or a generator) to power your loads and to recharge the batteries.
+This inverter also includes an extensive protection circuitry to shut down the inverter under certain fault conditions.